bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-5-release/18-run-security-performance-and-release-gates.md

 1. Inspect portable tar/zip contents, scripts, permissions, line endings, Java requirement, daemon resources, dependency trees, and license files.
 2. Render and validate the Homebrew and Chocolatey sources from real release URLs and checksums.
-3. Install, upgrade over an old running daemon, exercise explicit daemon lifecycle, and uninstall the Homebrew formula on macOS/Linux and Chocolatey package on Windows.
+3. Run the one-time Homebrew install/help/uninstall smoke on macOS and the Chocolatey install/running-daemon upgrade/uninstall smoke on Windows.
 4. Verify uninstall retention/removal of config, logs, service state, daemon state, and sockets matches documentation.
 5. Verify artifact names, OS/architecture classifiers, checksums, signatures/notarization, and collected release assets.
 6. Build the website from the actual updated checkout and run its production/link gates.